Software Licensing Attorney – BSA Audit FAQ. Call us to discuss your case with a free initial consultation or email us through our contact form.

 Our law firm is tenacious in our legal representation of our software dispute clients.
-There are other firms that we have been told seem to “roll-over” for the software companies but not us.
+There are other firms that we have been told seem to “roll over” for the software companies but not us.
 We fight for our clients.
-We seek to find out what lead to the audit, and to try to limit the scope.
+We seek to find out what lead to the audit and to try to limit the scope.
 We ensure confidentiality during the process.
 We explore and discuss “informant” issues.
-We use our relationships built up over the years with opposing counsel to seek to negotiate a fair and reasonable settlement, and to ensure the TERMS and CONDITIONS of settlement are fair.
+We use our relationships built up over the years with opposing counsel to seek to negotiate a fair and reasonable settlement and to ensure the TERMS and CONDITIONS of the settlement are fair.
 If you do not know what you are doing in this area of law it can cost you money.
-Do not trust a fly by night firm that cannot confirm they have the type of experience that our law firm does (there are many copycat lawyers who write a Blog or do a Video on the BSA because they see us doing business in this area).
+Do not trust a fly-by-night firm that cannot confirm they have the type of experience that our law firm does (there are many copycat lawyers who write a blog or do a Video on the BSA because they see us doing business in this area).
 We have other lawyers calling our office trying to “pick our brains” on how to handle these cases for their clients (who have no clue they are not dealing with an experienced software law firm).
 As for us:

-3. We are not afraid of federal court, and not new there.
-We have appeared in over 135 federal court cases (when we say “go ahead and sue us” its because we know our way around federal court and are not afraid when a low-level BSA lawyer tells us “this one could go to court.”);
+3. We are not afraid of federal court, and are not new there.
+We have appeared in over 250 federal court cases (when we say “go ahead and sue us” its because we know our way around the federal court and are not afraid when a low-level BSA lawyer tells us “this one could go to court.”);

-4. We have excellent client reviews (over 40 past clients who loved our work);
+4. We have excellent client reviews (over 90 past client reviews setting forth their experience with Vondran Legal®);

 If you are dealing with a law firm that cannot match up in these areas, you might not be doing your company justice.
 We are a very experienced software, copyright & IP law firm.
 To top it all off, we offer low flat rate legal fees, so we are not going to get on an initial phone call with two or three lawyers and try to scare the heck out of you, and then put two or three attorneys on your case BILLING the whole time.
 You do NOT need to pay this kind of money to resolve your BSA issue.